Graziella-Husson/MediBot/README.md

 ```
 python3 train_online.py
 ```
 Creates a file (stories.md by default).
-You have to add it into the stories.md file in /data
+You have to add it into the stories.md file in the data folder

-## Vizualize your stories
+## Vizualize your stories :eyes:

 You can vizualize your stories by using graphviz.
 ```